Mike Testa

 Michael L. Testa Jr. (born May 1, 1976) is an American politician and lawyer who represents the 1st Legislative District in the New Jersey Senate.
-A Republican, Testa was elected to the state senate on November 5, 2019 in the special election to fill the remaining 14 months of the unfinished term of Jeff Van Drew, who won a seat to the United States House of Representatives in 2018.
+A Republican, Testa was elected to the state senate on November 5, 2019 in the special election to fill the remainder of the unfinished term of Jeff Van Drew, who won a seat to the United States House of Representatives in 2018.
 He was sworn into office on December 5, 2019.

 Background

 Testa was born in Vineland, New Jersey, on May 1, 1976.
 He is the great-grandson of Italian immigrants on his father's side, and his mother is a Polish Jew who was born to parents who had met each other in a concentration camp.
 Testa received a Bachelor of Arts degree and a Juris Doctor degree from Villanova University, and a Master of Laws degree from Temple University.

 Testa is a partner at the law firm of Testa Heck Testa and White, P.A.
-He was elected as chairman of the Cumberland County Republican Party in 2014, after serving as vice chairman for three years.
+He was elected as chair of the Cumberland County Republican Party on July 19, 2014, after serving as vice chairman for three years under Bob Greco.
 From 2006 to 2008, Testa was a member of the Vineland Downtown Improvement District/Main Street Vineland.
 He has also been a chairman of the Big Brothers Big Sisters of Cumberland and Salem Counties, and board president of Vineland Regional Dance.

 In October 2019, the Donald Trump 2020 presidential campaign named Testa, along with State Senate Minority Whip Joseph Pennacchio, as New Jersey co-chairs for the president's re-election bid.